1821 Info 8a: Caleb Crompton

 William Henry Cox Junior and his descendents

-William henry Cox was born in 1882 in Mt.
-Jeffcott, Victoria, and it was not long after this that his father, also William henry Cox, passed away.
-William's mother, Elizabeth emily milner Crompton, was unable to cope with the new arrival and the loss of her husband.
-As such, she gave William away to her brother and his wife, Charles walter Crompton and Elizabeth Cox.
+William Henry COX was born in 1882 at Mt.
+Jeffcott, Victoria, and it was not long after this that his father, also William Henry COX, passed away.
+William's mother, Elizabeth Emily Milner CROMPTON, was unable to cope with the new arrival and the loss of her husband so she gave William away to her brother and his wife, Charles Walter CROMPTON and Elizabeth COX.
 Charles and Elizabeth were, in fact, unable to have children of their own.

 Above: William Henry taken